DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 ### Create secrets to configure ODM with Okta

-1. Retrieve Okta Server information
+1. Retrieve Okta Server information.

     From the Okta console, in **Application** / **Application** / **ODM Application**:
     - Note the *OKTA_SERVER_NAME* which is the **Okta domain** in the **General Settings** (similar to *\<shortname\>.okta.com*).

-2. Create a secret with the Okta Server certificate
+2. Create a secret with the Okta Server certificate.

-    To allow ODM services to access Okta Server, it is mandatory to provide the Okta Server certificate.
+    To allow ODM services to access the Okta Server, it is mandatory to provide the Okta Server certificate.
     You can create the secret as follows:

     ```